- What is the OKR?

 How do we know if we’ve achieved it or not?
-We’ve chosen key metric-based results and we’ve put all our effort to reach them and evaluate our success using them.
+We’ve chosen key metric-based results, and we’ve put all our effort into reaching them and evaluating our success using them.

 If objectives are about ambitions, key results must be clear and precise.